-After the successful invention of the maser (microwave amplification by stimulated emission of radiation) in December 1953, Charles Townes with the help of Arthur L. Schawlow of Bell Labs experimented with the optical application of the maser — the laser.
+After the successful invention of the maser (microwave amplification by stimulated emission of radiation) in December 1953, Charles Townes, with the help of Arthur L. Schawlow of Bell Labs, experimented with the optical application of the maser — the laser.
 He also shared his idea with Gordon Gould, a graduate student at Columbia University.
-Townes and Schawlow published their “optical maser” idea in the December 1958 issue of Physical Review; around the same time Gould coined the term “laser” and filed the patent for it.
+Townes and Schawlow published their “optical maser” idea in the December 1958 issue of Physical Review; around the same time, Gould coined the term “laser” and filed a patent for it.
 Years of intense debate and litigation eventually went Gould’s way.
 He obtained several patents starting in 1977 and earned millions from royalties.

 84. Gertrude B. Elion

 In 1944, Gertrude Elion joined the Burroughs Welcome Laboratories and met with George H. Hitchings.
-They worked together for the next 40 years, during which they developed several drugs that effectively treated various diseases including autoimmune disorder, gout, urinary tract infection, viral herpes, malaria, and leukemia.
+They worked together for the next 40 years, developing several drugs that effectively treated various diseases, including autoimmune disorders, gout, urinary tract infection, viral herpes, malaria, and leukemia.
 Instead of using trial-and-error, they eliminated the guesswork by first examining the difference between normal and cancer cells as well as viruses, bacteria, and pathogens.
 Based on the findings from the examination, they formulated drugs to inhibit the development of pathogens without damaging normal cells.

 85. Frederick Sanger

-One of the only four people to receive the Nobel prize twice, Frederick Sanger earned what was deserved from his work on the structure of the protein (especially that of insulin), and the determination of the base sequence of nucleic acid.
-His works on insulin became the first major steps in the production of synthetic human insulin.
+One of the only four people to receive the Nobel prize twice, Frederick Sanger earned what was deserved from his work on the structure of the protein (especially that of insulin) and the determination of the nucleic acid base sequence.
+His works on insulin became the first significant step in producing synthetic human insulin.
 Since then, it has led to advances in diabetes treatments.

 86. Tom Kilburn

-One of Kilburn’s most ambitious projects was the MUSE (starting in 1956 and renamed the Atlas three years later), aimed at developing a computer with the ability to do multiple programs simultaneously.
+One of Kilburn’s most ambitious projects was the MUSE (starting in 1956 and renamed the Atlas three years later), aimed at developing a computer that can do multiple programs simultaneously.
 The project was completed in 1962 with an impressive result: the Atlas was the first computer to utilize a slower external memory as if the component was simply an extension to the much faster computer’s internal memory.
-Today, the mechanism is known as virtual storage or virtual memory and is used in literally every single modern computer unit.
+Today, the mechanism is known as virtual storage or virtual memory and is used in every modern computer unit.

 87. Stephanie Kwolek

 During his tenure at DuPont, Stephanie Kwolek began working on a type of polymer called aramids in the 1950s to 1960s.
 Her experimentations led to the release of Nomex (a brand name of poly-m-phenylene isophthalamide) in 1961.
 She continued working on another project involving two more materials: poly-p-benzamide and poly-p-phenylene terephthalamide.
-From those materials, the resulting fibers were very stiff like nothing before with excellent tensile strength.
+The resulting fibers from those materials were stiff like nothing before, with excellent tensile strength.
 The product was released commercially as Kevlar.

 88. Douglas Englebart

-Starting in 1963 with funding provided by the SRI (Stanford Research Institute), Englebart and William English — a colleague from SRI — worked on and perfected various input devices for computers including joysticks, trackballs, and light pens.
-Before Englebart’s inventions, computers were only useful for a handful of people who knew how to set electronic switches on keypunch cards.
+Starting in 1963 with funding provided by the S.R.I.
+(Stanford Research Institute), Englebart and William English — a colleague from S.R.I. — worked on and perfected various computer input devices, including joysticks, trackballs, and light pens.
+Before Englebart’s inventions, computers were only valuable to a handful of people who knew how to set electronic switches on keypunch cards.
 You could say that Englebart helped everyone operate a computer with ease.

 89. Robert Noyce